Emys

-Emys is a small genus of turtles in the family Emydidae.
-The genus (sensu lato) is endemic to Europe and North America.
+Emys is a small genus within the family Emydidae.
+The genus (sensu lato), consisting primarily of freshwater pond turtles, is endemic to Europe.
+It is the only genus in the Emydidae outside of North America.

 Species

 The following two species may be assigned to the genus Emys (sensu lato).

 Nota bene: A binomial authority in parentheses indicates that the species was originally described in a genus other than Emys.

-Taxonomy

-The eastern North American species, E. blandingii, is usually separated into its own genus, Emydoidea.
-Similarly, the western North American species, E. marmorata and E. pallida, were recently moved to their own genus, Actinemys.